The age of the robots is here. According to the latest chatbot statistics, companies are increasingly replacing their customer service with chatbots.

 General Chatbot Statistics

-Chatbots help organizations improve efficiency and productivity while providing customers with excellent service by giving them what they want when they want it.
+Chatbots are at the forefront of technology in the workplace trends, helping organizations improve efficiency and productivity while providing customers with excellent service by giving them what they want when they want it.
 Of course, talking to robots and getting answers does sound like something apt for our 21st century.

 Let’s see what the figures have to say: